MajidMunaff/skills-communicate-using-markdown/index.md

-i have added diff. types of h's
+i have added diff. types of h's and added image